git-ecosystem/git-credential-manager/docs/architecture.md

 Component|Description
 -|-
 CredentialStore|A secure operating system controlled location for storing and retrieving `ICredential` objects.
-Settings|Abstraction over all GCM Core settings.
+Settings|Abstraction over all GCM settings.
 Streams|Abstraction over standard input, output and error streams connected to the parent process (typically Git).
 Terminal|Provides interactions with an attached terminal, if it exists.
 SessionManager|Provides information about the current user session.